 |Initial Release Date||26 October 2010|

 An industrial revolution and a rebellion, the perfect ingredients for yet another memorable hero to rise in the land of Albion.
 The third installment in the series from the legendary Lionhead Studios, Fable 3 allows you to be any sort of monarch.

 Lead a rebellion to become a Tyrant or Saint before organizing your kingdom’s defense against an ancient evil.

 The series has always been a game that hinges on its morality choices in the most black and white of terms.
 Evil or Good, your choices are aesthetic, but it’s satisfying at full evil to see horns sprouting out of your head and people recoiling at your presence.

 Fable III makes this feel far-reaching because your actions affect the (mainly) innocent people that you rule over.

-At its core Fable III, is an endearing game world that is filled to the brim of comedy, warmth and charming visuals.
+At its core, Fable III offers an endearing game world filled to the brim with comedy, warmth and charming visuals.
 With a myriad of side quests, people to meet, choices to make and a solid 3rd person combat, Fable III is very much a game that will feel not so different from The Witcher 3.

 5 Dragon Age: Inquisition

 |Initial Release Date||November 18, 2014|